-1. Think big picture
+1. Think of the bigger picture

 Not all websites are built equal.
 Some school website design companies will wow you with aesthetics.
-Beyond a design that builds brand equity, a fully functioning website with automation capabilities can save a huge amount of admin time and money.
+Beyond a design that builds brand equity, a fully functioning website with automation capabilities can save a huge amount of administration time and money.
 The ability to regularly update your website can increase engagement amongst parents, students and staff.
 With the right school website providers, fabulous functionality doesn’t come at the expense of desirable design.

 If you’re looking to procure a Multi Academy Trust website, the best school website software will allow scalability, which is essential if you’re planning to grow.
-Many MATs create a lead design, which is quickly and easily cloned for schools as they join your Trust.
+Many MATs create a lead design, which is quickly and easily cloned for the schools as they join your Trust.
 This creates a consistent brand look and feel, with the individuality of each school conveyed through varied photography and content.